To listen to the blog post “5 Reasons You’ll NEVER Be Happy In A Unequally Yoked Relationship” over reading it just click the play button below.

 - He has no job and never wants to get a job.

-- He does not want children and you have to have children or you already have children.
+- He does not want children and you want to have to have children or you already have children.

-- He is apart of the Klu Klux Klan and your black.
+- He is apart of the Klu Klux Klan and you are black.

 These are things that are BIG deals.
 That you cannot work your way around and would put you on two different playing fields altogether hence being unequally yoked.
 In closing, being equally yoked in a relationship means that you must find your equal in all areas of your life, not just in the spiritual realm.
 You want someone to add to what you have and not take away.
 Always maintain a level head when dating and never get so head over heels that you overlook important things about his personality that does not go with yours.